w3c/css-houdini-drafts/css-animationworklet/README.md

 # Overview

-AnimationWorklet is a new primitive for creating scroll-linked and other high performance procedural animations on the web.
+Animation Worklet is a new primitive for creating scroll-linked and other high performance procedural animations on the web.
 It is being incubated here as part of the [CSS Houdini task force](https://github.com/w3c/css-houdini-drafts/wiki), and if successful will be transferred to that task force for full standardization.